 Kit of parts

-This is a library of scenes, objects, and figures that you can use separately or in combination to suit your needs.
+This is a library of environments, items, and characters that you can use separately or in combination to suit your needs.
 Combining pieces is a thoughtful, judicious process.
 Do so with the goal of intentionally and effectively communicating your story or concept.

 As the Brand and Advertising teams create more animations, we’ll continue to update our guidance.
 In the meantime, here are some general tips:

 - The style we’re going for is the look produced by hand-drawn, frame-by-frame animation.
 You should give your agencies existing brand-approved examples.

 - Character movements should appear as natural and fluid as possible, avoiding mechanical or robotic movements.